 Avista Corp. is confirming its 2022 consolidated earnings guidance with a range of \$1.93 to \$2.13 per diluted share.
-We expect to be near the lower end of this range primarily due to higher power supply costs.
+While we are confirming our consolidated guidance, we are adjusting our segment guidance, decreasing Avista Utilities and increasing our other businesses expectations by \$0.10 per diluted share each.
+We expect to be near the lower end of this range primarily due to higher net power supply costs.
 We are confirming our 2023 consolidated earnings guidance range of \$2.42 to \$2.62 per diluted share.
 Our guidance assumes timely and appropriate rate relief in all of our jurisdictions.

-In March 2022, we settled our general rate case in Oregon, which requires commission approval, and in January 2022 we filed multiyear general rate cases in Washington.
-We expect these cases to provide rate relief toward the end of 2022 and into 2023 and provide the opportunity to earn our allowed return in 2023.
-In addition, our earnings guidance assumes we file general rate cases in Idaho in 2023 and receive adequate rate relief in the second half of 2023.
+In June 2022 we reached a settlement with all parties, with the exception of the Public Counsel Unit of the Washington Attorney General's Office, in our Washington general rate cases.
+These cases were multiyear rate cases, and if approved, rates will go into effect starting December 2022 and December 2023, and we expect this settlement to provide the opportunity to earn our allowed return in 2023.
+In addition, our earnings guidance assumes we file general rate cases in Idaho in 2023 and receive adequate rate relief related to that case in the second half of 2023.

-We expect Avista Utilities to contribute in the range of \$1.81 to \$1.97 per diluted share for 2022, and a range of \$2.30 to \$2.46 per diluted share for 2023.
-The mid-point of our Avista Utilities' guidance range does not include any expense or benefit under the ERM.
+We expect Avista Utilities to contribute in the range of \$1.71 to \$1.87 per diluted share for 2022.
+The decrease is due to the \$4.0 million write-off recognized in the second quarter associated with the 2022 Washington rate case settlement, rising interest rates and inflation.
 Our 2022 forecast for the ERM is an expense position within the 90 percent customer/10 percent Company sharing band, which is expected to reduce earnings by \$0.09 per diluted share.
-We expect the authorized power supply costs for the ERM to reset in 2023 through the regulatory process to approximate actual power supply costs.
-Primarily due to the impact of the ERM in 2022, we expect to be slightly below the bottom end of the range for Avista Utilities; however, on a consolidated basis, we expect to be within our earnings guidance range.
+We continue to expect a range of \$2.30 to \$2.46 per diluted share for 2023.

 We expect AEL&P to contribute in the range of \$0.08 to \$0.10 per diluted share for each of 2022 and 2023.
-AEL&P is required to file its next general rate case by August 30, 2022.
+AEL&P filed a general rate case in July 2022, and we expect an interim and refundable base rate increase of 4.5 percent effective in September 2022.